 Which areas of law pay the most?

-Along with your geographical location, the area of law you choose to specialise in can have a big impact on your pay packet.
+Along with your geographical location, the area of law you choose to specialise in can have a big impact on your earnings.

-You'll find the highest salaries in areas of law that deal with high-profile companies on national and international scales, such as commercial, corporate and EU law.
+You'll find the highest salaries in practise areas that deal with high-profile companies on national and international scales, such as commercial, corporate and EU law.

 At the other end of the scale, more personal areas of law are less likely to draw big-figure salaries, as are lawyers working on more local cases in high street firms.
-Personal injury and family lawyers are two of the areas of law that fall into this group.
+Personal injury and family lawyers are two types of law that fall into this group.

 Find out more